 One important and effective way of doing that is through monitoring and collecting data.

-Collecting data about harvested commodity is important because it helps improve the system in place.
+Collecting data about harvested commodities is important because it helps improve the system in place.
 Aside from monitoring purposes, data may indicate many things such as whether or not certain preparations both pre- and during harvest are effective.

 Technology is readily available to aid farmers and handlers in monitoring the state of the commodities.
-Advancements and innovations create opportunities to protect commodities as well as help integrate technological developments to traditional practices when it comes to agriculture.
+Advancements and innovations create opportunities to protect commodities as well as help integrate technological developments into traditional practices when it comes to agriculture.

-Additionally, variables such as moisture content and humidity can now be monitored so that farmers and handlers can adapt in order to lessen damage that can be caused by these.
+Additionally, variables such as moisture content and humidity can now be monitored so that farmers and handlers can adapt in order to lessen the damage that can be caused by these.
 Problems caused by such variables can be limited by the use of technology.
 If for example it was monitored that mold growth had begun, then solutions can be applied instantaneously.

 Another important facet of monitoring and collecting data is that it is a climate-smart agricultural practice.
 Because of the extreme changes that the environment is going through, it is imperative to be able to withstand those conditions and integrate solutions that mitigate problems caused by climate change.